Lucky Kids: Plot

 New York City in the 1930s: When the court reporter of the Morning Post gets drunk, his colleagues persuade the naive and unsuccessful newspaper poet Gil Taylor to write the court report instead.
-A poor girl is accused in the court, because she walked homeless through the city, and could be sentenced to a prison sentence.
-The romantic Gil has pity with the attractive girl and states that he is her fiancée, but the judge remains skeptical and arranges that the complete strangers get married right now in order to prove that they are really a couple.
-Gil and the girl agree.
+The case concerns an indigent girl accused of vagrancy, a charge which could result in a prison sentence.
+The romantic Gil has pity with the attractive girl and testifies on her behalf that he is her fiancée, but the judge remains skeptical and arranges for the two to get married on the spot in order to prove that they are really a couple.
+Gil and the girl, complete strangers to one another, agree.

-The next day, every newspaper reports about the sensational marriage - except the Morning Post (because Gil forgot to write the report in his excitement).
-He is fired by the editor Manning and now married with a girl who rejects to reveal her true identity.
-The girl named Ann pretends that she is the abducted niece of the oil tycoon Jackson.
-After a series of humorous events, Gil finally gets his job back, also he and Ann finally fall in love.
+The next day, every newspaper reports about the sensational marriage - except the Morning Post, because Gil forgot to write the report in his excitement.
+The editor Manning fires him along with two of his colleagues who stand up for him.
+Gil is now married with a girl who calls herself "Ann" but declines to reveal her true identity.
+A misunderstanding leads the three ex-journalists to believe that his wife is the abducted niece of the oil tycoon Jackson.
+After a series of humorous events, Gil eventually gets his job back, and he and Ann finally fall in love.